-Applying to Officer Candidate School and wanting to become a Navy SEAL means you will actually be selected to go to BUDS immediately after you complete OCS.
-You will be accepted to attend SEAL training by a board of SEAL officers and then they will send you to OCS first with immediate follow on training at BUD/S.
+Applying to Officer Candidate School and wanting to become a Navy SEAL means you will be selected to go to BUD/S immediately after you complete OCS.
+You will be accepted to attend SEAL training by a board of SEAL officers, and then they will send you to OCS first, with immediate follow-on training at BUD/S.

-This route will require you to be highly competitive in EVERYTHING.
+This route will require you to be highly competitive in everything.
 Here are what I consider the top five:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.